Introduction

 After building and starting the environment, we now have 3 nodes: node1, node2 and the server.

-The nodes already know each others (you can look at /etc/hosts to verify).
+All the deployed machines already know each others (you can look at /etc/hosts to verify).
 So we will create the MPI hostfile in myhosts:

 cd /data